 Associate Professor of Political Science

-Prior to joining The Africa Institute, Niang taught at the University of the Witwatersrand (Johannesburg) and Mohammed VI Polytechnic University (Rabat), and held visiting positions and fellowships at institutions such as the University of São Paulo, Princeton University, the University of Halle-Wittenberg, the University of Michigan, and the Institute of Peace and Security Studies (IPSS).
+Prior to joining The Africa Institute as Associate Professor of Political Science, Niang taught at the University of the Witwatersrand (Johannesburg) and Mohammed VI Polytechnic University (Rabat), and held visiting positions and fellowships across Africa, Latin America, Europe, and North America.
+She also served as Senior Programme Officer and Head of Research at CODESRIA.
 She earned her BA in International Relations (2005) and MA in Political Economy (2007) from the University of Tsukuba, and her Ph.D. in Politics and International Relations from the University of Edinburgh (2011).

 Research